weatherxm-network/weather-markets/README.md

 This file aggregates data for March 1st, 2025 from London stations, filters by QoD and PoL, and provides the median highest temperatures.

-# Example Use Case: Highest temperature weather market in London
+# Example Use Case

+Let's see this example use case for the **highest temperature weather market in London**.

 ### Weather Market